AAdvantage: History

 Increased competition following the 1978 Airline Deregulation Act prompted airline marketing professionals to develop ways to reward repeat customers and build brand loyalty.
 The first idea at American, a special "loyalty fare", was modified and expanded to offer free first-class tickets and upgrades to first class for companions, or discounted coach tickets.
 Membership was seeded by searching American's SABRE computer reservations system for recurring phone numbers.
 The 130,000 most frequent flyers, plus an additional 60,000 members of the airline's Admirals Club were pre-enrolled and sent letters with their new account numbers.
 The name was selected by American's advertising agency and is consistent with other American Airlines programs featuring "AA" in the name and logo.
 The original logo was designed by Massimo Vignelli.

 Less than a week later, rival United Airlines launched its MileagePlus program; other airlines followed in the ensuing months and years.
 The rapid appearance of competition changed the nature of the program, and as airlines began to compete on the features of their frequent flyer programs, AAdvantage liberalized its rules, established partnerships with hotel and rental car agencies, and offered promotions such as extra free beverages.
 In 1982 AAdvantage also became the first program to cooperate with an international carrier; members could accrue and redeem miles on British Airways flights to Europe.

 In 1988, major airlines, including American, offered triple miles.
 This led to increases in the number of miles needed for awards.
 During this time, miles, which originally had no expiration, began to have an expiration of three years, later reduced to 18 months, where an account would be closed if there was no activity during this time.

 In 2005 American Airlines joined other major U.S. carriers in introducing an online shopping portal allowing shoppers to earn AAdvantage miles when shopping online.

 In 2016, AAdvantage began crediting miles based on the amount of the airfare, not the distance traveled.
 This change was accompanied by increases in miles needed for an award.

 In 2022, American Airlines simplified the method of keeping track of earning miles for AAdvantage status.
-It was formally required to keep track of three metrics: EQM (Elite Qualifying Miles), EQS (Elite Qualifying Segments), and EQD (Elite Qualifying Dollars).
+It was formerly required to keep track of three metrics: EQM (Elite Qualifying Miles), EQS (Elite Qualifying Segments), and EQD (Elite Qualifying Dollars).
 The update replaced the three metrics with a single metric: Loyalty Points.
 Besides flying, members can use their AAdvantage credit card for purchases.

+Starting April 1, 2025, Fiji Airways fully adapts the AAdvantage program as it becomes the 14th full member of the oneworld alliance.